100 - Financial Privilege

 Remember that privilege is just perception.
 There’s no logical reason why gender or race or all of the other differences we mentioned should impact your ability to make money.
 It’s all in our heads and to stop it we need to change our thinking and our actions.

 So that’s my 100th episode.
-I’ll be back in November 2019 with new episodes so if you haven’t subscribed to the podcast, please do that now, so you know when the new episodes are up.
+I’ll be back soon with new episodes so if you haven’t subscribed to the podcast, please do that now, so you know when the new episodes are up.
 If you liked this episode, check out the other 99 episodes and please leave me a review on Apple Podcasts.
-And if you have any questions or just want to say hello, you can always email me at email@example.com.
+And if you have any questions or just want to say hello, you can always email me at firstname.lastname@example.org.

 It is Free